moehamka34/Rick-and-Morty-API-Project/README.md

 <h1>Rick and Morty Simulator </h1>
-Simple web application that displays the characters in the Rick and Mory world at random using the Rick and Morty API.
+Simple web application that displays the characters in the Rick and Morty world at random using the Rick and Morty API.

 <h2> Technologies Used </h2>
 <ul>